Cosmic Background Explorer

 • Second, in 1987 a Japanese-American team led by Andrew E. Lange and Paul Richards of University of California, Berkeley and Toshio Matsumoto of Nagoya University made an announcement that CMB was not that of a true black body.[15]
 In a sounding rocket experiment, they detected an excess brightness at 0.5 and 0.7 mm (0.028 in) wavelengths.

 With these developments serving as a backdrop to COBE's mission, scientists eagerly awaited results from FIRAS.
-The results of FIRAS were startling in that they showed a perfect fit of the CMB and the theoretical curve for a black body at a temperature of 2.7 K, thus proving the Berkeley-Nagoya results erroneous.
+The results of FIRAS were startling in that they showed a perfect fit of the CMB and the theoretical curve for a black body at a temperature of 2.7 K, in contrast to the Berkeley-Nagoya results.

 FIRAS measurements were made by measuring the spectral difference between a 7° patch of the sky against an internal black body.
 The interferometer in FIRAS covered between 2- and 95-cm−1 in two bands separated at 20-cm−1.
 There are two scan lengths (short and long) and two scan speeds (fast and slow) for a total of four different scan modes.
 The data were collected over a ten-month period.[16]